Sony A99 II Comparison Review

 The Sony Alpha ALT-A99 II is a DSLR (Digital Single Lens Reflex) camera that was officially introduced in September 2016 and is equipped with a full frame sensor.
 It offers a resolution of 42.2 megapixel.

-The Sony A99 II has a Camera Elo of 3117.
+Is the Sony A99 II a good camera?
+The A99 II has a Camera Elo of 3066.
 This very strong rating puts it among the elite group of camera grand masters.
 The A99 II ranks among the top 10 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (full frame cameras), the A99 II falls among the top 20 percent.
+In terms of its sensor size category (full frame cameras), the A99 II ranks among the top 20 percent.

 |Sony A99 II|